incognito1234/onedrive-client/README.md

       $ cd <venv_folder>/odc
       $ ./odc.py <args>

-  or the shortcut has been created
+  or if the shortcut has been created

       $ odc <args>